hongfeiyang/NestJSServer/README.md

 #### This is a server written with NestJS, backed by mongodb and provides a BFF using GraphQL.

+## Use cases

+A company has a name and address
+A company can have multiple job vacancies
+A company has many users
+A vacancy has a title, description, expiredAt (datetime) A user has a name, username, password
+A user belongs to one customer only
+A user can have two types of roles: user and admin
+A user with an admin role can view, create, edit, and delete job vacancies A user without an admin role can view job vacancies only A user has to login first before doing any operation

 ## Logic and Structure

 This repo has 5 modules.
 There are 4 microservice modules, with each of them being: